Menter Immigration Law PLLC

 1. How do I make an appointment with you?

 Just give me a call me at (206) 419-7332 or email me at to set up a time to meet.
-I have an office in Redmond, or we can arrange to meet at a place more convenient to you.
+I have an office in Seattle, or we can meet on line via ZOOM.
 During the Consultation, we will discuss your questions and your goals.
 Based on the information you provide, I will give you options on how your case can proceed.
 The Consultation is your chance to ask questions and understand your options.
 Before you leave the Consultation, you will know how much it will cost for me to represent you.

 2. How much do you charge?